Orthotics Frequently Asked Questions (FAQs)

 What conditions do back braces help treat?

-Back braces are used to treat a variety of conditions, including herniated discs, scoliosis, and spinal stenosis.
+Back braces such as a Thoracolumbosacral (TLSO) are used to treat a variety of conditions, including herniated discs, scoliosis, and spinal stenosis.
 They can also be used to provide support and stability to the back during recovery from injury or surgery.

 Can I still exercise while wearing a back brace?